Entanglement in $(1+1)$-dimensional Free Scalar Field Theory: Tiptoeing between Continuum and Discrete Formulations: (1+1)-dimensional Field Theory

 In the massless limit it is possible to obtain a closed form of these kernels, namely,

 which coincide with the massless limit of the kernels appearing in \cite{Callan:1994py}.
 Notice that $\Omega(x,x^\prime)$ can be written as

-implying that this kernels is non-positive and it vanishes only when either variable is $0$ or $L$.
+implying that this kernel is non-positive and it vanishes only when either variable is $0$ or $L$.
 This in turn implies that $\Omega^{-1}(x,x^\prime)$ is non-negative and it vanishes only when either variable is $0$ or $L$.

 In the continuous theory, the kernels associated to blocks of the matrices are given by the same expressions as the kernels associated to the matrices themselves, but the range of values of the corresponding coordinates is restricted appropriately.
 The entangling ``surface" is considered to lie between the nodes $n$ and $n+1$.
 In the continuous theory it lies at $x=\ell$ where